jamesw05/illustrator-shortcuts/README.md

 This is an effort to reduce the time spent mousing through menus in Adobe Illustrator for options that I use frequently as a cartographer.
 It is a group of .ai scripts useful for cartography and shortcut settings for menu commands setup for Spark (Mac) and Auhohotkey (Win).
-I use a Mac, so i've tested this with MacOS 10.11.6 and Illustrator CS6 and CC 2017.
-For Windows I've tested this with Windows 7 and Illustrator CC 2017.
+I use a Mac, so i've tested this with MacOS 10.11.6 and Illustrator CS6 and CC 2018.
+For Windows I've tested this with Windows 7 with Illustrator CS6 and Illustrator CC 2018.
+NOTE: Until 8/2018, the method to use the shortcuts on Mac was the deprecated SPark app.
+Spark doesn't work with newer versions of MacOS and was pretty buggy, so the BetterTouchTool app is now used to fire the keyboard shortcuts.

 ## Installation